 The New Gillett Pond Dam.
 Completed April 2025 | Audio of the Dam from 10/25/2025

-The pond has provided a unique spot for recreation for generations.
 "Anyone who has skated, paddled, skied, walked, or just gazed at the fall colors reflected in the pond understand at a very deep level how special and unique it is, especially in Vermont" says Fritz Martin.
-Martin is a member of the Friends of Gillett Pond, a group that banded together to save the pond by replacing the aging dam.
-Dam projects are notorious for being expensive.
-Often there are financial incentives or safety requirements for their construction.
-At Gillett Pond there are no codes requiring a dam, no mandates from the authorities to prevent some unwanted effects.
-In fact, it flies in the face of official state recommendations to remove dams.
-The construction was funded and managed by private residents not for financial or extraction benefits, but for the expressed purposes of recreation and conservation only.
-So, the successful funding and completion of the new dam is very significant and unique.
+Martin is a member of the Friends of Gillett Pond, the group that banded together to save the pond by replacing the aging dam.
+Convincing the community the dam project was worth it was one of the first hurdles to clear.
+Martin says the key was knowledge.

 The pond gives way to emergent marsh and alder swamp on the southern end, an important breeding habitat for many species.